Custom Search

 For all of the attention that has been placed on the sponsorship scandal and the subsequent release of Part I of the Gomery Report, the corruption, theft, fraud and money laundering that took place in Quebec hasn’t seemed to hurt the Liberals’ re-election chances.

-A CPAC/SES nightly tracking poll has seen the Liberals go from the high 30s to the low 40s in support.
-Although it is early in the campaign and the increase in Liberal support since the election was called is statistically meaningless, these polls indicate that the sponsorship scandal is having little effect on the voters.
+a CPaC/SES nightly tracking poll has seen the Liberals go from the high 30s to the low 40s in support. although it is early in the campaign and the increase in Liberal support since the election was called is statistically meaningless, these polls indicate that the sponsorship scandal is having little effect on the voters.

-A recent Ipsos Reid poll confirmed what should not come as any surprise.
+a recent Ipsos Reid poll confirmed what should not come as any surprise.
 When asked "What do you consider the most important issue in the federal campaign?"
 29 per cent of respondents answered "health care".
 This was more than double the 12 per cent of those who felt that "corruption" was the most important campaign issue.

-The sponsorship scandal is not being played up in the current campaign, at least outside of Quebec.
-And for good reason.
+The sponsorship scandal is not being played up in the current campaign, at least outside of Quebec. and for good reason.
 The Liberals quite naturally don’t want to talk about it.
 If the Conservatives spend too much time dwelling on corruption they will have less time to get their message out.
-Paul Martin will then be able to go back to the accusations that they have a "hidden agenda", a tactic that worked so well in 2004.
-And the more the NDP speak about the sponsorship scandal, the more people will remember that the most corrupt government in Canadian history is the on again off again best friend of NDP leader Jack Layton.
+Paul Martin will then be able to go back to the accusations that they have a "hidden agenda", a tactic that worked so well in 2004. and the more the NDP speak about the sponsorship scandal, the more people will remember that the most corrupt government in Canadian history is the on again off again best friend of NDP leader Jack Layton.

 If the sponsorship scandal, with its kickbacks and theft of millions of dollars from the Canadian taxpayer wasn’t enough, the Liberals are now embroiled in a new scandal.
 Evidence has emerged that some Canadians were given prior notice of Finance Minister Ralph Goodale’s announcement that the rules on income trust would not be changed and that tax credits on corporate dividends would be increased.
-In the hours preceding the announcement there was a flurry of heavy trading of income trusts and dividend paying stocks.
-A spokesperson for the Canadian Association of Retired Persons (CARP) told CTV News that they had received advanced notice of the announcement from the Minister’s office.
-CARP later backtracked but CTV stands by its original story.
+In the hours preceding the announcement there was a flurry of heavy trading of income trusts and dividend paying stocks. a spokesperson for the Canadian association of Retired Persons (CaRP) told CTV News that they had received advanced notice of the announcement from the Minister’s office.
+CaRP later backtracked but CTV stands by its original story.
 There is also evidence that Goodale had met with some investment dealers prior to the announcement being made public.
 Stocktrends.ca has reported that there was a 3400 per cent increase in the trading activity of Medisys Income Trust prior to the announcement made by the Finance Minister.
 Medisys Income Trust is owed by Paul Martin’s personal physician; a major player in the thriving Quebec private health care industry.

 The Liberals deny everything and rely on the fact that the heavy trading was simply coincidence--the standard defense of everyone who is accused of insider trading.